Ayodhya hearing: Muslim parties react sharply to SC’s view on birthplace of Lord Ram

 Then bench then sought details of all the evidence with regard to the railings at the disputed site.

-The railings were raised in 1850s by the Britishers following the communal flare up between the two communities and later, Hindus were allowed entry in the outer courtyards only, the lawyer said.
+The railings were raised in the 1850s by the Britishers following the communal flare-up between the two communities and later, Hindus were allowed entry in the outer courtyards only, the lawyer said.

 At the outset, Dhavan again dealt with the report of historians R S Sharma, M Athar Ali, D N Jha and Suraj Bhan on the Ayodhya dispute and assailed the HC verdict saying that it did not consider the report.